Gadzrux/translation-tool/README.md

 # translation-tool
-language translation app built using fastapi
+A translation tool using fastapi
+(yes this is a GPT wrapper)